 The six children each have different personality styles, character traits, and talents.
 All have positive and negative aspects.
 This helps children recognize that everyone they meet will have positive and negative traits, making it necessary to evaluate each person individually.
 Some people may be trustworthy with secrets, but may not be interested in the same activities.
 Other kids may be fun to play with, but may not be faithful when times get tough.
 Expectations must be managed based on character qualities and patterns of behavior.

-The "Relationship Killers" are common behaviors we see in kids that cause hurt feelings and distrust.
+The "Relationship Killers" are common behaviors seen in kids that cause hurt feelings and distrust.
 They help kids recognize how their behavior impacts others, but also how to be prepared to set boundaries when someone uses a relationship killer on them.

 The game also comes with trivia cards.
 These cards will help define the rooms, help challenge the children to identify appropriate responses to difficult situations, and to find appropriate boundaries.
 They cover a wide range of topics.